bezzlab/bezzlab.github.io/README.md

 #### Join us

 *As a postdoc:* We welcome enquiries from postdocs interested in applying for funding to join our lab.
 A summary of currently available funding schemes can be found [by clicking here](https://www.qmul.ac.uk/sbcs/research/postdoctoral_fellowships/).
-Any enquiries regarding this should be emailed  Conrad Bessant [(c.bessant@qmul.ac.uk)](mailto:c.bessant@qmul.ac.uk) with your CV, including "PDRA" in the subject line.
+Any enquiries regarding this should be emailed  Conrad Bessant [(c.bessant@qmul.ac.uk)](mailto:c.bessant@qmul.ac.uk) with your CV, **including "PDRA" in the subject line**.

-*As a PhD student:* Funded PhD studentship opportunities are available occasionally, typically for candidates from the UK and EU member states.
+*As a PhD student:* We host PhD students from the following UK-based doctoral training programmes: [LIDo](https://www.lido-dtp.ac.uk/), [AIDD](https://www.qmul.ac.uk/deri/ukri-aidd-doctoral-training-programme/) and [HDiP](https://www.qmul.ac.uk/wiph/study-with-us/postgraduate-research/wellcome-trust-phd-programme-in-science/).
+Other funded PhD studentship opportunities are available occasionally, typically for candidates from the UK.
 These will be advertised widely, e.g. on [findaphd.com](https://www.findaphd.com/phds/?Keywords=Bessant).
-We are also willing to consider applications from well qualified graduates funded by scholarships, or other means of self-funding, from any country.
+We are also willing to consider applications from exceptional graduates funded by scholarships, or other means of self-funding, from any country.

 *As an MSc student:* Our [MSc Bioinformatics programme](https://qmul.ac.uk/msc-bioinfo) is one of the most popular in Europe.
 Apply now for late September start.